mulcmu/T1-pyro/README.md

 * Remove stock host PCB (Core board) and screen
 * Install Pi and 5" screen
 * Flash Klipper firmware to motherboard
-* [Optional for load cell] Flash Klipper firmware to lower function board
+* [Optional for load cell] Modify lower function board with jumper and flash Klipper firmware to lower function board

 Details:

-* Fresh Bookworm Install:  Use Raspberry Pi Imager software to install Raspberry Pi OS Lite (64-bit)  to the SD card Current release is 2024-11-19
+* Fresh Bookworm Install:  Use Raspberry Pi Imager software to install Raspberry Pi OS Lite (64-bit)  to the SD card Current release is 2025-05-13.
+Tested with 2024-11-19.

 * Edit settings to set desired host name, password, and wifi configuration